POLICY CIRCLE BRIEF

 THE STATE AND LOCAL TAX DEDUCTION

-The State and Local Tax (SALT) deduction allows taxpayers to deduct certain taxes paid to state and local governments—such as property taxes, income taxes, or sales taxes—from their federal taxable income.
+The State and Local Tax (SALT) deduction allows taxpayers to deduct certain taxes paid to state and local governments, such as property taxes, income taxes, or sales taxes, from their federal taxable income.
 Historically, the deduction was unlimited, providing significant relief to taxpayers in high-tax states by reducing the burden of double taxation.
-However, the 2017 Tax Cuts and Jobs Act (TCJA) introduced a $10,000 cap on SALT deductions, dramatically altering its impact.
-The cap disproportionately affected taxpayers in states with higher tax burdens, such as New York and California, where many households pay well above the limit.
+However, the TCJA introduced a cap on SALT deductions, dramatically altering its impact.
+It disproportionately affected taxpayers in states with higher tax burdens, such as New York and California, where many households pay well above the limit.

 Proponents of the cap argue that it prevents the federal tax code from subsidizing high-tax states and increases federal revenue while sparing lower-income taxpayers who typically do not itemize deductions.
 Critics contend that the cap unfairly penalizes residents in high-tax states, shifting a larger share of their tax burden to the federal level.
-The SALT deduction cap is set to expire at the end of 2025, reigniting debates over whether it should be repealed or extended.
-Policymakers must weigh fairness concerns against fiscal considerations as they deliberate its future.
+The SALT deduction cap, originally set to expire at the end of 2025, was modified under the OBBB Act.
+It temporarily raised the cap to $40,000 for many taxpayers through 2029, then it will revert to $10,000, continuing debates over its long-term future.
+Policymakers must weigh concerns against fiscal considerations as they deliberate its future.

 THE TAX GAP